Replacing NCLB with ESSA:

 While ESSA is welcome, the problems it addresses remain severe:

-- 66% of today’s approximately 50 million public school students are still below “Proficiency” in reading and 64% below it in math, as measured by the average of grades 4 and 8 on the 2015 National Assessment of Educational Progress (NAEP).
-(That is, more than 30 million of our public school students lack sufficient knowledge and skills in those subjects to satisfy the national academic goal at their grade levels);
+- 65% of today’s approximately 50 million public school students are still below “Proficiency” in reading and 63% below it in math, as measured by the average of grades 4 and 8 on the 2017 National Assessment of Educational Progress (NAEP).
+(That is, more than 30 million of our public school students lack sufficient knowledge and skills to be competent with “challenging subject matter” in those subjects at their grade levels);

-- Of minority and low-income students, the situation is even worse.
-83% of our 7.7 million black students and 79% of our 12.8 million Hispanic students lack “Proficiency” in reading, while 84% of black students and 77% of Hispanic students lack “Proficiency” in math;
+- Of minority students in America’s public and private schools, collectively, the situation is even worse.
+About 81% of black students and 77% of Hispanic students lack “Proficiency” in reading, while 84% of black students and 77% of Hispanic students lack “Proficiency” in math;

-- 10 million low-income students (40% of 25 million) lack even “Basic” skills at their respective grade levels in reading and 8.7 million low-income students (35%) lack such skills in math.
-(That is, they lack even partial mastery of these critical subjects.)*
+- Moreover, about 45% of black students and 40% of Hispanic students lack even “Basic” skills at their respective grade levels in reading; 41% of black students and 36% of Hispanic students lack such skills in math.
+(That is, they lack even partial mastery of these crucial subjects.)*

-*(For example, fourth graders below "Basic" in math cannot "use basic facts to perform simple computations with whole numbers."
-Eighth graders below "Proficiency" in reading cannot "give details and examples to support themes that they identify" in eighth grade literature.)
+*(For example, fourth graders below “Basic” in math cannot “use basic facts to perform simple computations with whole numbers.”
+Eighth graders below “Basic” in reading cannot “identify statements of main idea, theme or author’s purpose... and make simple inferences from texts.”)